rerupp/rust_playground/weather/cli/README.md

 Here's what I liked about the command parser.

-* The `#derive` syntax was used to implement the sub-command parsing.
-It is one of the easiest API's I've used to manage complex command option relatsionships.
-If you take a look at the `rh` subcommand you will see a pretty complex set of flags and flag dependencies.
-I thought at one point I would need to do some post processing of arguments but `clap` `#derive` was able to manage it.
-Nice!
+* The `Command` API is really a nice implementation.
+The pattern of having a struct represent a collection of arguments is something I really like.
+It's trivial for the various commands to include report type arguments and access argument value that have been parsed.

-* It is easy to install custom parsers and custom validators for option arguments.
-Most command lines frameworks facilitate this but it was nicely intergrated.
+* It is easy to add custom parsers and validators for arguments.
+Most command line frameworks facilitate this but I particularly like how `clap` has implemented this.
+You can call a function that validates a directory argument and converts that to a `PathBuf`.
+When you access the argument can expect it to be a `PathBuf` not a string.

-When I first created the CLI, `#derive` made sense to me.
-I'm thinking differently now after upgrading to the latest release.
-It was not fun trying to figure what broke in the derive attributes across the sub-commands.
-As I got up to speed with the newer changes in `clap` and fixed the derive issues I decided to use the programming API for the adminstration CLI.
-I think it was a good move.